Residency Program at IU Health Arnett

 Residency Program Faculty

-The IU School of Medicine Arnett Family Medicine Residency program is further enhanced by the leadership and expertise of Shellie Coleman, FNP-BC; Travis Dams, MD; Rebecca Hauck, FNP-C; Mary Frances Hudson, LCSW; and Kishan Patel, MD.
+The IU School of Medicine Arnett Family Medicine Residency program is further enhanced by the leadership and expertise of two nurse practitioners: Shellie Coleman, FNP-BC, and Rebecca Hauck, FNP-C. The department also has a team of providers from these areas: Behavioral Health; Pharmacy; and Dietary.

 Compensation and Benefits

 In addition to exceptional training, residents at IU School of Medicine receive competitive benefits, including generous stipends and paid time off.
-Arnett Family Medicine Residency trainees receive an additional education stipend based on their stage of training: PGY-1 $10,000; $1200 iPad stipend; PGY-2 $5,000; PGY-3 $5,000.
+Arnett Family Medicine Residency trainees receive an additional education stipend based on their stage of training: PGY-1 $10,000 and $1200 technology stipend; PGY-2 $5,000; PGY-3 $5,000.
 First and second-year residents receive 21 paid vacation/sick days, and third-year residents can take up to 28 paid vacation/sick days.

-Other benefits of the residency program include a laptop; iPad; iPhone with data plan; paid AAFP and AMA membership dues; malpractice insurance; State of Indiana licensing fees; medical/dental insurance plans (paid in full for residents and family); disability and life insurance; cost of ABFM certification exam; cost of USMLE or COMLEX Step 3 registration fee; BLS, ACLS, NRP, Advanced Life Support for Obstetrics (ALSO), PALS and ATLS courses.
-For those who are interested, the program also offers informatics training, Medicare and Medicaid-compliance training, online access to medical education resources (including Lexicomp, UpToDate, MD Consult, Micromedex, DynaMed, AAFP On-line Procedures and more), free parking, and two free monogrammed lab coats.
-All on-call scrubs are provided.
+Other benefits of the residency program include a laptop; iPhone with data plan; paid AAFP and AMA membership dues; malpractice insurance; State of Indiana licensing fees; medical/dental insurance plans (paid in full for residents and family); disability and life insurance; cost of ABFM certification exam; cost of USMLE or COMLEX Step 3 registration fee; BLS, ACLS, NRP, Advanced Life Support for Obstetrics (ALSO), and PALS courses.
+The program also offers Medicare and Medicaid compliance training; online access to medical education resources (including Lexicomp, UpToDate, Micromedex, AAFP On-line Procedures and more); free parking; monogrammed lab coats; and scrubs.